ostheimer/delete-disable-wp-comments/README.md

 # Delete & Disable Comments

 A WordPress plugin for efficient comment management.
-This plugin allows administrators to delete spam comments, backup and delete all comments, and globally disable comments.
+This repository contains both the plugin source code and development environment.

 ## 🌟 Features

-- **Delete Spam Comments**: Remove all comments marked as spam with a single click
-- **Manage All Comments**:
-  - Backup option before deletion
-  - Complete deletion of all comments
-- **Globally Disable Comments**:
-  - Disable comment REST API endpoints
-  - Remove comment links from post meta
-  - Disable comment widgets
-  - Remove comment support for all post types
-  - Additional filters to hide comment sections
-  - Remove theme-specific comment styles
-  - Remove comment-related Gutenberg blocks

-## 📋 Requirements
+See the [Plugin README](wp-content/plugins/delete-disable-comments/README.md) for detailed feature information.

+## 🛠 Development Setup

+### Prerequisites

-- WordPress 5.0 or higher
+- Node.js 16 or higher
-- PHP 7.4 or higher
+- npm 8 or higher
+- Docker and Docker Compose
-- MySQL 5.6 or higher
+- PHP 7.4 or higher (for local development)

-## 💻 Installation

-1. Download the plugin ZIP file
-2. Go to your WordPress dashboard "Plugins" > "Add New"
-3. Click "Upload Plugin"
-4. Select the downloaded ZIP file
-5. Click "Install Now"
-6. Activate the plugin

-## 🛠 Development

-### Setting up the Development Environment
+- Composer (for PHP dependencies)

+### Getting Started

 ```bash
 # Clone repository